gitmamasan/ThaiSentiment-Analyzer/README.md

 https://www.nuget.org/packages/ThaiSentiment-Analyzer/

 This is a library tool to assist in detecting sentiment in Thai messages (positive, negative).
-It was develope
+It was developed